-You either dread its arrival or look forward to a few days of reprieve from fasting.
-Periods.
-The natural and healthy occurrence every woman goes through to cleanse the uterus and prepare the body for a chance at the miracle of life.
-Bet you never looked at it that way.
+Periods are the natural and healthy occurrence every woman goes through to cleanse the uterus and prepare the body for a chance at the miracle of life.
+But you never looked at it that way.

 How many women really celebrate their menstrual cycles?

-How many women embrace the rhythms of their bodies decreed by God?
+How many women embrace the rhythms of their bodies as decreed by God?